Kafka

 required_acks: AllISRAck

-# max_message_bytes upper bounds the size of a record batch, overriding the default 1,000,012 bytes.
+# max_message_bytes sets an upper bound on the size of a record batch, overriding the default 1,000,012 bytes.

 # This mirrors Kafka's max.message.bytes.